 Although LBGQT2S stands for lesbian, gay, bisexual, transgender, Queer/Questioning and 2-Spirited, the plus (+) that is usually included after the initialism encompasses a list of other identities that fall under the queer umbrella.

-(Regular hours Tues, Thurs & Sat Noon-5PM at The Art Centre qathet public gallery just above the Powell River Public Library at
+(Tues, Thurs & Sat Noon-5PM at The Art Centre qathet Public Art Gallery just above the Powell River Public Library at

 215 – 6975 Alberni Street Powell River, BC, Canada V8A 2B8)

 Topic: LGBTQ+ Memoir Workshop – with andrea bennett